 BRINING YOUR GAME

-We usually soak game meat in brine (chilled, salted water) for 2 – 3 days and thoroughly rinse before cooking.
+We usually soak game meat in brine (chilled, salted water) overnight or one day and thoroughly rinse before cooking.
 Most of the time we freeze the meat for future gatherings.
 There’s a lot of debate about freezing game that has been salted, but that’s the most convenient process for us.
 I prefer it butchered and brined so I can grab it from the freezer and go.

 This time while Leon was butchering his deer, I asked him to save a fresh hindquarter for dinner the next night.

 I started out by marinating the entire hindquarter for a full day with the recipe below.
 I made a nice bed of tin foil in the roasting pan, curling up the edges around the meat about 3/4 inch to hold the liquid, and I turned it a couple times.
 The marinade has plenty of ingredients (see below) that get pulled in and break down the toughness.

 When finished marinating, I pulled the tin foil out from the pan and let the marinade flow into the bottom, and laid the meat on a big cutting board for the next steps.